Best Baby Kick Counter Apps in 2026

 What's not

-• Some features behind paywall
+• Some features may be behind a paywall

-• No meditation or pregnancy tracking
+• No meditation or broader pregnancy tracking

 • Less educational content than Count the Kicks